poppin554/tickerflow/README.md

 ## Known limitations
 * yfinance is not an official API and may break.
 Tickerflow primarily uses alpha vantage, with free tier api capped at 25 req per day.
-* No scheduled runs until Phase 4
+* No further plans for Phase 5+ now